howtographql/howtographql/content/backend/typescript-apollo/1-getting-started.md

 }
 ```

-The `nexus-typegen.ts` contains a lot of autogenerated typescript `interfaces` and `types`.
+The `nexus-typegen.ts` contains a lot of auto-generated TypeScript `interfaces` and `types`.
 You won't have to dig too deep into these, as these will be added automatically to your nexus function signatures.
 Though at certain times, you might look up a type from here and use it manually in your code.

 Before you move on to the next section, you will add a `generate` script to your `package.json` so you can quickly regenerate your schema at any time.
 You will also add another `dev` script, which will come in handy in the next section to start our web server.

 <Instruction>

-Add the `generate` and `dev` script to your package.json
+Add the `generate` and `dev` script to your `package.json`:

 ```json{3-4}(path=".../hackernews-typescript/package.json")
   "scripts": {